conan-io/conan-io.github.io/_posts/2025-11-25-How-to-use-sanitizers-in-your-conan-workflow.markdown

 - Verify the error isn't actually a real bug that happens to be "working" by accident
 - In last case, check if there are reports about the issue in the sanitizer's issue tracker

-### Sanitizer Conflicts

-**Problem:** You need to test with multiple incompatible sanitizers (e.g., ASan and TSan).

-**Solution:**
-- Create separate Conan profiles for each sanitizer configuration
-- Run different sanitizer builds in separate CI jobs
-- Use ASan for general testing, TSan specifically for threading tests

 ### Slow Build Times

 **Problem:** Building all dependencies with sanitizers takes too long.